Lazula/cryptopals/README.md

 While I try to maintain a basic level of security in all my programs, these are a bit loose since they aren't really "programs" proper.
 What I'm trying to say is that you probably shouldn't put a suid bit on these.

 Tools used:
-tmux - Session management
+* tmux - Session management
-vim - All text file editing
+* vim - All text file editing
-gcc - Compiling and inserting automatic 0xcc debug traps with asm("int3");
+* gcc - Compiling and inserting automatic 0xcc debug traps with asm("int3");
-gdb - Debugging, memory examination valgrind - Checking for memory leaks
+* gdb - Debugging, memory examination
+* asan, valgrind - Memory usage debugging with valgrind flags --leak-check=yes and --track-origins=yes and gcc flag -fsanitize=address